edgio-docs/edgio-docs/guides/routing.md

   })
 ```

-# Recovering from upstream errors
+# Handling Errors

-This example shows how to recover from upstream errors.
-This can be used to alter the `statusCode` and `response` on the edge before issuing a response to the user.
+You can use the router's `catch` method to return specific content when the request results in an error status (For example, a 500).
+Using `catch`, you can also alter the `statusCode` and `response` on the edge before issuing a response to the user.

 Example definition